How to Be an Extraordinary Group Facilitator

 Webinar

-Participants will also explore how tone, presence, and nonjudgmental listening shape group dynamics.
-The session reinforces that effective facilitation is less about having the right answers and more about creating conditions where people feel heard, respected, and valued.
+Being good at facilitating groups isn’t something most are born with.
+It is a skill set that can be learned.
+Effective facilitation is less about having the right answers and more about creating conditions where people feel heard, respected, and valued.

 Presented by: Kristine Theurer, The Java Group